“Entities who do not avail the one-time settlement opportunity will be liable for action after the expiry/last date of the scheme.”

 “Upon consideration of the same, the competent authority has approved the extension of the period of the scheme till December 31, 2020,”.

-What Is the Scheme and What Will be its Impact?
+What Is the Scheme and What Will be its Impact on stock Options Segment?

 Under the scheme, any financial entity which was involved in the trade reversal of the stock options segment of the BSE form 1 April 2014 to 30 September 2015 and have pending proceedings can use this scheme to avail the settlement.
 The SEBI will consider three parameters to arrive at the indicative settlement amount.
 The parameters are no. of non-genuine trades, artificial volume, and no. of contracts resulting in the creation of the non-genuine trades.
 Further, according to the SEBI’s notice, entities must avail this opportunity in the timeframe of the scheme or there will be action taken against them.